cboyajian/cboyajian/README.md

 ### Hi there!

 I'm a ISA certified arborist and data science student.

-- I'm currently attending a Master's of Environmental Data Science Program at the Bren School of Environmental Science and Management at UCSB.
+- I'm currently a graduate student of Environmental Data Science Program at the Bren School of Environmental Science and Management at UC Santa Barbara
+- I'm currently learning: R and Python
+- Previously I worked in Los Angeles in urban forestry at Koreatown Youth and Community Center and TreePeople
--
+- Fun fact:

 <!--
 **cboyajian/cboyajian** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.